RaphaelYoshiga/TddTraining/README.md

 4. Allow the Add method to handle new lines between numbers (instead of commas).
 a.	the following input is ok:  “1\n2,3”  (will equal 6)
 b.	the following input is NOT ok:  “1,\n” (not need to prove it - just clarifying)
-5. Support different delimiters
-1.	to change a delimiter, the beginning of the string will contain a separate line that looks like this:   “//[delimiter]\n[numbers…]” for example “//;\n1;2” should return three where the default delimiter is ‘;’ .
+5. Support different delimiters.
+To change a delimiter, the beginning of the string will contain a separate line that looks like this:   “//[delimiter]\n[numbers…]” for example “//;\n1;2” should return three where the default delimiter is ‘;’ .
 The first line is optional. all existing scenarios should still be supported
-2. Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.if there are multiple negatives, show all of them in the exception message
+6. Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.if there are multiple negatives, show all of them in the exception message

+## Exercises 3

+While doing TDD there is a separation between asserting Data and Asserting behavior.
+Data is when you accessing specific properties, variables or fields of the code.
+Behavior is accesssing/calling methods in other classes.

+Do not mix asserting data and behavior.

+**Class collaboration 1**
+Under TddTraining/Users/UserController, implement the method GetUserBy(int id).

+The user can be retrieved by using the interface "ILocalUserRetriever":

+**Class collaboration 2**
+Modify the GetUserBy(int id) in the UserController to retrieve the user from "IUserRetriever":

+IUserRetriever returns a:

+    public class ExternalServiceUser
+    {
+        public int Id { get; set; }
+        public string Name { get; set; }
+        public string Postcode { get; set; }
+        public string InternalEmail { get; set; }
+    }

+But this is the response of GetUser

+    public class UserResponse
+    {
+        public int Id { get; set; }
+        public string  Name { get; set; }
+    }

+**Class collaboration 3**
+Implement the SaveUser in the userController.
+To save a user we need to call IUserPersister, that it receives a "ExternalServiceUser".

+    public class SaveUserRequest
+    {
+        public int Id { get; set; }
+        public string Name { get; set; }
+        public string Email { get; set; }
+        public string Postcode { get; set; }
+    }

+Validation rules:
+* Name should not be null or empty
+* Email should not be null or empty
+* Postcode not be null or empty

+In case the validation fails, we need to return 400 Bad Request.
+If the user is sent to the user service, we need to return 200 OK.

+**Class collaboration 4**
+IUserPersister sometimes might throw a TeaPotException, when this happens we want to return 418 I'm a teapot.